gerbilbyte/URL-Modifier/README.md

 ## What it does

-URL Modifier sits between Firefox/Chrome and the network.
+URL Modifier sits between Firefox and the network.
 Every HTTP and HTTPS request — pages, scripts, images, API calls, WebSockets — passes through your rules before it reaches the server.
 Each rule matches a pattern in the URL and applies your modification text, in one of three modes:

 | Mode | Effect |
 |---|---|